MarcoHilhorst/M-sat-match/README.md

 The app uses the FileReader api and .JSON parser to allow for local files to be loaded.
 Uses client side Javascript to run the tests and manipulate the DOM.
 Can be used offline by opening the .html document.

 ## Optimisations:
 The first working version compared all samples to all samples, resulting in each sample being compared to itself and being recorded as a positive match.
-I added a conditional that stopped this by checking the sample names wern't identical.
+I added a conditional that stopped this by checking the sample names weren't identical.
 Positive matches would also duplicate , E.G:

 * Sample 1 matches sample 5